cyfinoid/cloudpeep/Readme.md

 - **Development**: CodePipeline, CodeCommit, Cloud9, SSM
 - **Management**: CloudFormation, Organizations, Backup

-**⚠️ S3 Scanning Excluded**: S3 bucket scanning has been intentionally excluded from this tool for security and privacy reasons.
-S3 buckets may contain sensitive customer data, and automated scanning could violate data privacy regulations.
-For S3 security assessment, consider using AWS Config, manual security reviews, or dedicated S3 security scanners.
+**⚠️ S3 Scanning Excluded**: S3 bucket scanning is out of scope for this project at this point due to implementational limitations.

 ### Microsoft Azure
 **Required Credentials:**